Eddie Redmayne: Early life and education

-Career

-Redmayne modelled for Burberry in 2008 with Alex Pettyfer, and in 2012 with Cara Delevingne.
-In the September 2012 issue of Vanity Fair, he was featured on its annual International Best Dressed List.
-In 2015, he was named number one in GQs 50 best dressed British men.
+From the age of 10, Redmayne attended Jackie Palmer Stage School, where he found his love for acting and singing.
+Redmayne attended Eaton House, followed by Colet Court (now St Paul's Juniors), on a choral scholarship, where he sang with the St Paul's Choir, then on a music scholarship to Eton College, where he was in the same year as Prince William.
+He received a choral scholarship to attend Cambridge, where he read History of Art at Trinity College, specialising in Venetian architecture and surrealism, and graduated with 2:1 Honours in 2003.
+He wrote his theses on Brâncuși and Yves Klein; although colour blind, he wrote the final thesis on International Klein Blue (IKB), which he has described as being highly emotional, and which he can always distinguish from others.
+While at Cambridge, Redmayne was a member of the University Pitt Club.

+Acting career

 Stage

 Redmayne made his professional stage debut as Viola in Twelfth Night, for Shakespeare's Globe at the Middle Temple Hall in 2002.
 He won the award for Outstanding Newcomer at the 50th Evening Standard Theatre Awards in 2004, for his performance in Edward Albee's The Goat, or Who Is Sylvia?, and the award for Best Newcomer at the Critics' Circle Theatre Awards in 2005.
+Reviewing a revival of the play in 2017, critic Heather Neill described the "gut-wrenching intensity of Eddie Redmayne's award-winning performance at the Almeida in 2004".

-Later stage credits include Now or Later by Christopher Shinn at the Royal Court Theatre.
+Redmayne starred in Now or Later by Christopher Shinn at the Royal Court Theatre.
 The show ran from 3 September to 1 November 2008.
+His performance received glowing reviews, with critic and playwright Nicholas de Jongh describing the performance as "riveting, suffused with the lineaments of neurosis and sadness".

 In 2009, Redmayne appeared in John Logan's new play Red at the Donmar Warehouse in London, for which he won the 2010 Olivier Award for Best Actor in a Supporting Role.
+Reviewing the show during this London run, longstanding New York Times critic Ben Brantley described Redmayne as "a star in the making".
 He reprised his role in Red at the John Golden Theatre on Broadway, in a 15-week run from 11 March to 27 June 2010, and won the 2010 Tony Award for Best Performance by a Featured Actor in a Play.
-He portrayed King Richard II in Richard II directed by Michael Grandage, at the Donmar Warehouse from 6 December 2011 to 4 February 2012.

-In November 2021, he returned to the stage as Emcee in a West End revival of Cabaret at the Playhouse Theatre, remodelled as the 'Kit Kat Club'.
-He previously played the role in a production at Eton when he was 17 years-old, which was later taken to the Edinburgh Fringe.
-Redmayne chose Jessie Buckley to star alongside him as Sally Bowles, and successfully approached Rebecca Frecknall about directing the production.
-At the 2022 Olivier Awards, the revival led with 7 wins including Redmayne's own for Best Actor in a Musical.